-- a. be at least Have structure at Z=968 at X_C=35 X_C=55. - b.
-Have a minimum enclosed structural cross section of 6000mm2, in vertical projection, across a horizontal plane at Z=950.
-The cross-sectional area may not be less than 6000mm2 below this plane. - c.
-Above Z=935, have an external surface that is visible from above, which is tangent continuous and does not contain any concave radius of curvature.
+- a. be at least Have structure at Z=968 at $X_c=35$ Xc=55. - b.
+Have a minimum enclosed structural cross section of 6000mm, in vertical projection, across a horizontal plane at Z=950.
+The cross-sectional area may not be less than 6000mm below this plane. - c.
+Above Z=935, have an the external surface that is visible from above which is tangent continuous, and does not contain any concave radius of curvature.
 Any convex radius of curvature must be no smaller than 20mm.

-Minimal local deviations from this surface are permitted where the load pad described in Article 13.3.1 contacts the structure and for the mounting of Camera 4. - d.
-The principal roll structure must Have a minimum enclosed structural cross section of 10000mm2, in vertical projection, across a horizontal plane at Z=910.
-The area thus established must not exceed 200mm in length or width and may not be less than 10000mm2 below this point.
+Compliance will be assessed without considering an opening in the structure to allow aerodynamic ducts to pass through.
+Any such opening must be below Z=955 d.
+The principal roll structure must Have a minimum enclosed structural cross section of 10000mm, in vertical projection, across a horizontal plane at Z=910.
+The area thus established must not exceed 200mm in length or width and may not be less than 10000mm below this point.